nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to edit a client's details.
-2. Fitbook edits the client's detail into the database.
+2. FitBook edits the client's detail into the database.

+   Use case ends.

+**Extensions**

+* 1a.
+The user enters the command incorrectly.

+    * 1a1.
+FitBook shows an error message.

+      Use case ends.

+* 1b.
+The user enters a client that does not exist in the database.

+    * 1b1.
+FitBook shows an error message that the client does not exist.

+      Use case ends.

+**Use case: UC05 - Clear a client**

+**MSS**

+1. User requests to clear the list of clients.
+2. FitBook clears the list and database of clients.

    Use case ends.